wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 ### UsageByGeoLocation

-Represents usage of a single API in a single country.
+Represents the usage of a single API in a single country.

 <table>
 <thead>